sebitommy123/SA/README.md

 ### Building and Uploading New Versions

+#### macOS Build

-To release a new version of the SA Shell:
+To release a new version of the SA Shell for macOS:

 1. **Ensure you have access to zubatomic.com** (SSH key configured)